mephistophyles/mephistophyles.github.io/_drafts/blog_topics.md

 * lack of grounded argument for anti-gay stance, similar to other discrimination views.
 Sharing doesn't diminish one's own of something (in which case celebrity marriages should be protested much more).
 * Make several lists, where the two extremes of any given spectrum are used as the metric (richest country per capita, best test scores by country etc), so ignore the top and bottom 5% or so and see how the bulk of a country really ranks without all their outliers.
 * create a reputation tracking website, use companies and brands that are verified on twitter for example as your metric.
 Events are either positive or negative and thus increase their reputation negative or positively.
 Events fade in time, but trends can hurt reputation long term, base these events on social media reports and their being in the news.
 Website should be accessible to all and the current reputation is visible.
 Then monetize it by selling companies access to their reputations over the past period and the subscription also allows them to 'simulate' an even they are planning's effect on their reputation based on the previous events that are similar in reputation's database.
 FINAL Project for CS50?
+    * Maybe use it to track Politicians consistency with their promises, their financial backers, how consistently they vote on certain issues
+    * Consider tracking poor behavior online (twitter hate speach, dick pics, inappropriate DMs etc)
 * create a model for the earth's climate based on all non-human factors, plus the known (expected) natural effects adding to species that are now a bigger factor because humans haven't made them extinct or culled their habitat.
 Show that non-anthropogenic climate change isn't likely.
 * We need to redesign cars if they become autonomous.
 That would be safer for us in terms of number of accidents, but it could also increase the survivability of car accidents if we don't have to face the front and be near the glass.
 Has this been done for trains and planes or are they just mass transit mechanisms?
 * Rethinking education is needed.
 With online learning and technology and with AR/VR coming we should be able to do better than lecture halls and the old way of teaching.
 Just because teachers learned that way.
 Look at MIT's supply chain master and Georgia Tech's CompSci master.